stould/Triagem-Sarampo/README.md

 - Build the game library, type **npm run build** (Babel.js).
 - Build the game browser library, type **npm run build-browser** (Browserify).
 - You can open a local server typing **npm start**.
-- You can access the content navigating to **http://127.0.0.1:8080/index.html** from your browser.
+- You can access the content locally navigating to **http://127.0.0.1:8080/index.html** from your browser.